farlee2121/FsSpec/doc/2022-04-20 Test-only approaches.md

 In a way, we're testing "least surprise".
 What's advertised is the actual allows domain/range.

 I realized this can be done without language modification.
 We can
+- expression to constraint translator
+  - this would allow all kinds of different tools based on constraints found in code.
+For example, I could create xml schemas or translate into various validation frameworks
 - Generate FsCheck Arb/generators from an expression (like a constructor or factory) via reflection
+  - update: probably want to parse expressions to a data structure first and then `constraint data structure -> FsCheck Arb`
 - Reflect over functions to enumerate Arbs that need configured
 - Run simple property tests that just ensure the right generators and run a predicate test on the output of a function
 - Define a strategy(ies) for discovering functions to run the property tests on